timetraveller-123/tp/docs/UserGuide.md

 Format: `sfm INDEX [m/SHORT_FORM] [d/]`

+* Index refers to index of medicine in the last displayed medicine list.
+* At least one of `m/` or `d/` should be provided.
 * If the `d/` is not provided, the given short form will be added to the medicine at the specified `INDEX`.
-* The provided short form must not be same as any existing medicine name or short form in PharmHub.
+  * The provided short form must not be empty and must not be same as any existing medicine name or short form in PharmHub.
-* Any existing short form of the medicine will be over written.
+  * Any existing short form of the medicine will be overwritten.
   * After this, the short form can be used interchangeably with the medicine name.
 * If the `d/` is provided, the short form(if any) of the medicine at the specified `INDEX` will be deleted.
+  * Any short form provided using `m/` will be ignored.

 Example:
 * `sfm 1 m/pan`